-There Is A Nationwide Christmas Tree Shortage & Prices Will Rise, So Start Decorating ASAP
+There's A Nationwide Christmas Tree Shortage This Year, So Start Decorating NOW

 Now that Thanksgiving is officially over, people no longer have to hide the fact that they're listening to Christmas music and can now let their excitement for the holidays show without shame.
 But if you're one of those people who chose to wait a little longer to get ready for the holidays, you might be out of luck.
 Procrastinators, be warned — there is a nationwide Christmas tree shortage this year that might make you want to speed up your decorating within the upcoming days.